 - CFD: Computational fluid dynamics ( to check thermal and fluid flow)

 - Multibody dynamics ( MBD) or kinematics

 - Real-time analysis can be done.

 Difference between CAD CAM CAE

 I hope you all got a brief idea about CAD CAD and CAE.
 This field is vast.
-Typically an engineer takes more than a year to learn a CAD CAD or CAE software.
-So you can understand the versatility of these software.
+Typically an engineer takes more than a year to learn CAD CAM or CAE software.
+So you can understand the versatility of this software.

 If you do have any questions, please write in the comment section and I will be happy to assist you.